Alonso-del-Arte/chess/doc/OpeningsAndDefenses.md

 1. f4

+#### Myers defense

+1. f4 b5

+#### Bird's opening embarrassment

-With this opening, be absolutely certain to also open an avenue of escape for your king, or else risk an embarrassingly early checkmate.
+With Bird's opening, be absolutely certain to also open an avenue of escape for your king, or else risk an embarrassingly early checkmate.
 Like this:

 1. f4 e5